apache/metron-bro-plugin-kafka/docker/README.md

 │   └── stats.log
 ```

-14. Creates a results.csv for each pcap that has the line counts of the kafka and the bro output for each log
+1. Creates a results.csv for each pcap that has the line counts of the kafka and the bro output for each log
-15. Prints all the results.csv to the screen
+1. Prints all the results.csv to the screen

-As we can see, the output is a folder named for the test run time, with a sub folder per pcap, containing all the bro logs and the kafka_output.log.
+As we can see, the output is a folder named for the test run time, with a sub folder per pcap, containing all the bro logs and the `kafka_output.log`.

 At this point the containers are up and running in the background.